-If you are not eligible for a Canada Student Loan, the College still requires that you borrow the expected amount from one of the many banks making student loans that are not federally guaranteed.
+If a student is not eligible for such a loan, the College still requires the student to borrow the expected amount from one of the many banks offering student loans.

 Students from Canada should complete their loan applications as early as possible in the summer so that they can negotiate the first half of their loan no later than December of the school year.

 The Canada Student Loan is normally disbursed in two installments: one at the beginning of the fall semester, and one at the beginning of the spring semester.
 Normally, the loan disbursements are made directly to the student’s bank account.
 The student is then responsible for paying the Business Office at Thomas Aquinas College the appropriate loan amount each semester, as specified in his financial aid package.